billkindle/PowerShell/README.md

 # PowerShell_Stuff
-A collection of tools I've made or modified.
-Feel free to fork anything here or submit pull requests.
+This is a collection of tools I've made, modified, or found from others that were useful in some way.
+Feel free to fork anything here or submit pull requests if you can make them better.